 There are multiple pharmacy conferences throughout the residency year.
 While in attendance, residents are to act in accordance to TriHealth professional conduct policies as they are serving as a representative of the organization.
-In addition to the annual stipend, travel allowances are made for residents to have the opportunity to attend professional meetings including the ASHP Midyear Clinical Meeting, the Great Lakes Pharmacy Residency Conference, and local residency showcases.
+In addition to the annual stipend, travel allowances are made for residents to have the opportunity to attend professional meetings including the ASHP Midyear Clinical

+Meeting, the Great Lakes Pharmacy Residency Conference, and local residency showcases.
 Travel expenses incurred (e.g. conference registration, airfare, hotel, etc.) are paid for by TriHealth upon resident fulfillment of specified responsibilities while traveling as a TriHealth representative.

-University of Cincinnati James L Winkle College of Pharmacy Residency Showcase - Required This is a local residency showcase exclusive to Greater Cincinnati area programs.
+University of Cincinnati James L Winkle College of Pharmacy Residency Showcase

+This is a local residency showcase exclusive to Greater Cincinnati area programs.
 It caters primarily to 3rd year professional students, but is an avenue of primary recruitment for local student pharmacists.
 One resident from each program is required to attend this showcase, but it is suggested both residents participate.

-Ohio Society of Health-System Pharmacists (OSHP) All Ohio Residency Conference - Required This is a regional residency showcase catering to Ohio and neighboring state programs.
+Ohio Society of Health-System Pharmacists (OSHP) All Ohio Residency Conference

+This is a regional residency showcase catering to Ohio and neighboring state programs.
 Over 300 student pharmacists attend each year, the majority of whom are 4th year students actively seeking residency positions.
 It is typically held in the Columbus, Ohio area and is held annually in October or November.
 One resident from each program is required to attend this showcase, but it is suggested both residents participate.

-Kentucky Society of Health-System Pharmacists (KSHP) Residency Conference - Required This is a regional residency showcase catering to Kentucky and neighboring state programs.
+Kentucky Society of Health-System Pharmacists (KSHP) Residency Conference

+This is a regional residency showcase catering to Kentucky and neighboring state programs.
 Over 200 student pharmacists attend each year, the majority of whom are 4th year students actively seeking residency positions.
 It is typically held in the Lexington, KY area and is held annually in November.
 One resident from each program is required to attend this showcase, but it is suggested both residents participate.

-ASHP Midyear Clinical Meeting - Required
+ASHP Midyear Clinical Meeting

 Residents will be permitted educational leave to attend the ASHP Midyear Clinical Meeting for purposes of recruitment and professional development.
 Residents are encouraged to submit their preliminary research project findings for a poster presentation.
 Additionally, residents in attendance are required to participate in recruitment activities at the residency showcase.
 Upon return, residents are requested to give a summary statement of CE presentations they viewed while at the conference.
+All residents are given the option of attending the ASHP Midyear Clinical Meeting, but they are not required to travel to the conference.

-Great Lakes Pharmacy Residency Conference - Required
+Great Lakes Pharmacy Residency Conference